jlessner/hello-coding-dojo/.junie/guidelines.md

 The project uses JUnit Jupiter (JUnit 5) for testing.

 ## Additional Development Information
+- The code in package handwritten must not be taken into account as a source for patterns or styling or conventions when coding.

 ### Code Style
 - The project follows standard Java coding conventions.